 - Oil: coconut oil has a longer shelf life than olive oil.
 The maximum shelf-life of olive oil is 12 months, depending on how old it was when you bought it at the store.
 Oils need to be stored in a dark cool place.
 Coconut oil will store longer, depending on the kind you buy.
 Every manufacturer has different expiration dates.

 - Rice: white rice stores longer than brown rice.
 Brown rice has a shelf-life of six months because it is so oily, and becomes rancid very quickly.
+I love having rice in my storage stash since it can be used in so many of my meal plans.
+Note that a small amount goes a long way once it’s cooked.

 - Canned roast beef: for sandwiches or casseroles.
 Another one of my favorite meats is canned roast beef, so yummy!

 - Mayonnaise: for sandwiches or casseroles.
 Mayo can be stored for a long time, but you can also make so many dishes out of it.
+Mark and I debate which is best to use on a sandwich, Mayo or Miracle Whip.
+We enjoy them both.

 - Lemon juice: awesome for cooking or drinking.
 I love it with green tea and honey.